 This eastward movement continued with Cain and culminated in the movement of the human race toward the east.

-The east is symbolically ambivalent.
+That said, the east is symbolically ambivalent.
 The garden placed there symbolized safety and security.
 After sin, when it was the direction of the exile, it represented a condition of alienation from God.
 It was also the place of the wilderness, from which destructive winds came, threatening life.

 To the prophets the east was a symbol of Babylonian exile and the saving presence of God.
 He traveled to Babylon and ultimately redeemed His people.
-The east became a place where God intervened on behalf of His people, bringing them salvation.
+The east became a place where God intervened on behalf of his people, bringing them salvation.

 Hordes From The East